Last updated: February 16, 2021

 Floor decals that determine spacing will be placed throughout the building to assist guests.
 We ask that all guests abide by these spacing markers.

 Increased cleaning protocols have been implemented to ensure that all surfaces and restrooms are consistently disinfected.
 All high touch surfaces are disinfected at least every four hours in accordance with CDC guidelines.
 In addition, hand sanitizer stations have been placed throughout the building for guests to use.

 Do I need to reserve my ticket in advance?
 What if I don’t have one when I arrive?

-We are asking all guests to reserve online tickets in advance.
-We ask to see ticket reservation on mobile device for contactless entry.
-If you arrive and haven’t reserved a ticket, we ask that you do so on your personal mobile device.
+We are asking all guests to reserve online tickets in advance and also complete a health questionnaire.
+We will ask to see ticket reservations on mobile device for contactless entry.
+If you arrive and haven’t reserved a ticket, we will ask that you do so on your personal mobile device.

 What other safety precautions are encouraged from guests?